 • If your average large document is 2 GB and you expect 10 active documents per instance, start around 2 GB x 10 x 1.5 = 30 GB.

-Keep in mind that ASSET_STORAGE_CACHE_SIZE only covers the local asset cache.
+Keep in mind that ASSET_STORAGE_CACHE_SIZE covers only the local asset cache.
 You should also leave additional disk space for:

 • Temporary upload files